colloquet/react-native-chat-example/README.md

 - To run from CLI: `react-native run-ios` or `react-native run-android`.
 - Or run from XCode or Android studio.

+### Note for Android users
-Note: You need to replace the Google Map API key in `/android/app/src/main/AndroidManifest.xml` for maps to work on Android.
+- You need to replace the Google Map API key in `/android/app/src/main/AndroidManifest.xml` for maps to work on Android.
+- You will have to add this line `implementation "com.android.support:appcompat-v7:${rootProject.ext.supportLibVersion}"`  to `/node_modules/react-native-maps/lib/android/build.gradle`. (see https://github.com/react-native-community/react-native-maps/issues/2695)

 ## Used Libraries
 - [react-navigation](https://github.com/react-navigation/react-navigation)